danon/InflektionClient/ReadMe.md

   test needs to control the list of partners, so the production network endpoint is not exercised yet.
 - I stubbed a fake partner name of `"Foo"`, just to see if acceptance test can read it and assert it to be an expected partner name.
+- I displayed a partner name using vanilla-js, just to get the acceptance tests to pass.